valtimo-platform/valtimo-documentation/reference/feature-toggles.md

 * **`enableObjectManagement`**

   If enabled, a new menuitem 'objects' will appear in the left sidebar menu.
+Enabled by default when not configured.
   This menu item can have one or more submenu items depending on the configuration.
 For more information [here](/getting-started/modules/zgw/object-management.md)

 * **`hideValtimoVersionsForNonAdmins`**